Board of Directors

 I have had the good fortune to build my dream, Lakota~Way Farm and AFTER the Track.
 My graduate degree and extensive experience in education, along with my intensive focus on precision instruction, have uniquely prepared me to be a successful horse trainer and riding instructor.
 And my professional career in higher education has also been the impetus behind AFTER the Track’s Educational Outreach Program.
 I am honored to be the founder of AFTER the Track.

 Hello.
-I’m Nanci Smith and I’m honored to serve on the Board of After The Track.
-I remember going for a “hack” (a fancy word for a trail ride) with Ginny about 4 years ago when she shared her vision to start a not-for-profit Thoroughbred rescue program.
+I’m Nanci Smith and I’m honored to serve as legal advisor to After The Track.
+I remember going for a “hack” (a fancy word for a trail ride) with Ginny several years ago when she shared her vision to start a not-for-profit Thoroughbred rescue program.
 I said something like: “Wow.
 What an incredible idea!”
-The dream has become a reality and I’m grateful for the opportunity to serve on the board.
+The dream has become a reality and I’m grateful for the opportunity to serve as legal advisor .
 First, I love horses.
 Always have.
 Always will.
 Everything we do at After the Track is for the love and welfare of horses.
 I hope that my 20+ years of being an attorney licensed to practice in Vermont and New York, my passion for resolving disputes and conflict peacefully, and my natural optimism, tempered by some healthy skepticism will serve the board and After The Track well.
 Horses teach us so much about ourselves, and they are always honest if we take the time to listen.
 Saving these horses from destruction, allowing them to re-discover their worth as individuals, exploring meaningful and fun work for them to do, and finding lasting partnerships with humans through the adoption program is an amazing mission.
 I can talk about horses (or divorces) all day long, but I better get back to work so I can get to the barn later!

 Chigee J Cloninger